vonera/FEM_GPD/README.md

 #### How to Cite
 O. Kaiser, D. Igdalov, O. Martius,  and I. Horenko.
-On Computationally-Scalable Spatio-Temporal Regression Clustering of Precipitation Threshold Excesses. **arxiv**.
+On Computationally-Scalable Spatio-Temporal Regression Clustering of Precipitation Threshold Excesses. **https://arxiv.org/abs/2103.16687**.

 #### Help, it's not working!!